 The European Union isn’t working.
 Spain and Greece have had unemployment rates over 15% for nearly a decade now.
-France is stuck implementing labour market reforms in a bid to make its economy more competitive with Germany’s.
+France is stuck implementing labor market reforms in a bid to make its economy more competitive with Germany’s.

 Cheap manufactured goods flowed from Germany to the rest of Europe, and the rest of Europe’s money flowed to Germany.
 The German firms dumped their profits in the German banks, and the German banks re-injected the cash into the south so the southerners could buy more German imports.